-We shall, for as long as our Class A ordinary shares remain listed on the Hong Kong Stock Exchange, in each calendar year hold a general meeting as our annual general meeting and shall specify the meeting as such in the notices calling it.
-A quorum required for a meeting of shareholders consists of one or more shareholders present and holding not less than 10%, for as long as the Class A ordinary shares remain listed on the Hong Kong Stock Exchange, or otherwise not less than one-third of the votes attaching to all issued and outstanding shares in our company.
+We shall, for as long as our Class A ordinary shares remain listed on the Hong Kong Stock Exchange, in each financial year hold a general meeting as our annual general meeting and shall specify the meeting as such in the notices calling it.
+A quorum required for a meeting of shareholders consists of one or more shareholders present and holding not less than 10%, for as long as the Class A ordinary shares remain listed on the Hong Kong Stock Exchange, or otherwise not less than one-third, of the votes attaching to all issued and outstanding shares in our company and entitled to vote at such general meetings, on a one vote per share basis.
 Shareholders may be present in person or by proxy or, if the shareholder is a legal entity, by its duly authorized representative.
-Shareholders' meetings may be convened by the chairman of the board of directors or our board of directors on its own initiative or upon a request to the directors by shareholders holding not less than 10%, on a one vote per share basis, for as long as the Class A Ordinary Shares remain listed on the Hong Kong Stock Exchange, or otherwise no less than one-third of all votes attaching to our issued and outstanding shares.
-Advance notice of at least 14 days, for as long as the Class A Ordinary Shares remain listed on the Hong Kong Stock Exchange, or otherwise at least ten calendar days is required for the convening of our annual general shareholders' meeting and any other general shareholders' meeting.
+Shareholders' meetings may be convened by the chairman of the board of directors or our board of directors on its own initiative or upon a request to the directors by shareholders holding not less than 10% of all votes attaching to our issued and outstanding shares, on a one vote per share basis, that as at the date of the deposit carry the right to vote at our general meetings.
+Our annual general meetings shall be called by not less than 21 days' notice in writing and any other general meeting (including an extraordinary general meeting) shall be called by not less than 14 days' notice in writing.

-An ordinary resolution to be passed at a meeting by the shareholders requires the affirmative vote of a simple majority of the votes attaching to the ordinary shares cast by those shareholders entitled to vote who are present in person or by proxy at a meeting, while a special resolution requires the affirmative vote of no less than two-thirds of the votes attaching to the ordinary shares case by those shareholders entitled to vote who are present in person or by proxy at a meeting.
-A special resolution will be required for important matters such as a change of name or making changes to our third amended and restated memorandum and articles of association.
+An ordinary resolution to be passed at a meeting by the shareholders requires the affirmative vote of a simple majority of the votes attaching to the ordinary shares cast by those shareholders entitled to vote who are present in person or by proxy at a meeting, while a special resolution requires the affirmative vote of no less than three-fourths of the votes attaching to the ordinary shares cast by those shareholders entitled to vote who are present in person or by proxy at a meeting.
+A special resolution will be required for important matters such as a change of name or making changes to our fourth amended and restated memorandum and articles of association.
 Holders of the ordinary shares may, among other things, divide or combine their shares by ordinary resolution.